RonIovine/pshell/README.md

 # pshell
 **A Lightweight, Process-Specific, Embedded Command Line Shell for C/C++/Python/Go Applications**

-This package contains all the necessary code, documentation, and examples for building C/C++/Python applications that incorporate a Process-Specific Embedded Command Line Shell (PSHELL).
-The PSHELL library provides a simple, lightweight, framework and API to embed functions within a C/C++/Python application that can be invoked either via a separate interactive client program ('telnet', 'pshell', or 'pshellAggregator')  or via direct interaction from within the application itself.
+This package contains all the necessary code, documentation and examples for building C/C++/Python/Go applications that incorporate a Process Specific Embedded Command Line Shell (PSHELL).
+The PSHELL library provides a simple, lightweight, framework and API to embed functions within a C/C++/Python/Go application that can be invoked either via a separate client program or directly from the within application itself.

 There is also a control API provided by where any external program can invoke another program's registered pshell functions (only supported for UDP or UNIX pshell servers).